dank/rlapi/REQUESTS.md

 }
 ```
 #### Shops/GetShopCatalogue v2
-Retrieves available items and their prices from specified shop catalogues.
+Retrieves available items and their prices from specified shop IDs.

 ###### Request
 ```json5